sr-lab/gspider/README.md

 I would like to thank the following people for making this project possible:

 * [Daniel Miessler](https://github.com/danielmiessler) and all the contributors and maintainers of [SecLists](https://github.com/danielmiessler/SecLists) which contains password datasets used to create the example distribution files in this repository.
+* [Cliff Harvey](https://github.com/fieldstrength) and all the contributors and maintainers of [the probability library](https://github.com/fieldstrength/probability) which this project makes use of.